REA 1-Day Course (meets requirements of O.REG. 297/13 - OHS Awareness and Training)

 Is this course for me?

 Those certified by the CPO under the training requirements which came into effect on March 1, 2016 are required to take Refresher Training every three years to maintain their certification.
-This Refresher Training program must be completed within three (3) years of completing the Part One program.
+This Refresher Training program must be completed within three (3) years of completing the Part Two program.

 Can I get an exemption from taking Refresher Training?